rokath/tcobs/Cv1/README.md

 ####  3.3.1. <a name='Decoding'></a>Decoding

-* The function `tcobs.Decode` is usable standalone.
+* The function `tcobs.CDecode` is usable standalone.
 * Also it is possible to create a Decoder instance and use the `Read` method.
-* The function `tcobs.CDecode` is usable standalone also.
+* The function `tcobs.Decode` is usable standalone.

 ####  3.3.2. <a name='Encoding'></a>Encoding